interrogator/corpkit/doc_visualise.md

 ### Figure size

 Choose dimensions for the figure.
 Equal dimensions is probably a good idea for pie charts.

+### Subplot layout

+If you're using the `Subplots` option, this allows you to specify the grid shape for the canvas as a whole.

 ### Show totals